 Championing Detroit-style pizza, Corner Slice has not only experimented with their Foccacia-like base – which is a world away from the Neapolitan-style pizzas that dominate the scene here – but their toppings, too.
 On the Korean Cauli, guests will find toppings such as Korean cauliflower, salt ‘n pepper onions, gochujang mayo, radish slaw and cheese, making up just one of the pizzeria’s unique creations.
 Other must-tries include the East Town shawarma chicken pizza, the Red Wing and, of course, the classic Italian-style Iron Born.
 Corner Slice, 141 Lord Ln, Failsworth, M35 0QH.

 Pizza… For breakfast?
 Don’t mind if I do.
-Found at The Foundry Project in Manchester’s Northern Quarter, The Hangover includes all the essentials for those mornings in need, including your typical full English breakfast ingredients; egg, maple bacon, sriracha sauce, cheese and marmalade.
+Found at The Foundry Project in Manchester’s Northern Quarter, not necessarily somewhere you’d expect to find one of the weirdest Manchester pizzas, The Hangover includes all the essentials for those mornings in need, including your typical full English breakfast ingredients; egg, maple bacon, sriracha sauce, cheese and marmalade.
 What better way to start the day?
 The Foundry Project, Thomas St, M4 1BD.

-The home of some pretty cool cocktails in Chorlton – including one in a mini bathtub – The Laundrette has a fantastic pizza menu on offer, with one, in particular, leaving us drooling.
+The home of some pretty cool cocktails in Chorlton, Manchester – including one in a mini bathtub – The Laundrette has some pleasantly weird pizzas to offer, with one, in particular, leaving us drooling.
 Meet the Chicken Tikka pizza, which is topped with chicken tikka, mozzarella, bell peppers and onion bhajis, before being drizzled with tzatziki yoghurt.
 The pizza is joined by a Crispy Korean Cauliflower pizza, as well as a Carbonara pizza, and Korean BBQ chicken pizza, too.
 The Laundrette, 32 Beech Rd, Chorlton-cum-Hardy, M21 9EL.